Ashtar Sheran: Ashtar Command

+Development into spiritual religion (1990s onward)

-According to Helland, the initial account of the Ashtar message as channeled through Van Tassel was not a spiritual message as such but "an early contact account between extraterrestrials and humankind."
-It focused on intervention in human scientific development, and came from a real technological space being on an urgent interstellar undertaking.
+The initial account of the Ashtar message as channeled through Van Tassel was not a spiritual message as such but "an early contact account between extraterrestrials and humankind".
+It focused on intervention in human scientific development, and was described as technological communication from a real space being on an urgent interstellar undertaking.
 However, throughout the 1950s and 1960s, as many individuals in the spiritualist movement began to claim contact with Ashtar, the space being began to play more of an Ascended Master role in the narratives.

-Ashtar movement

-The Ashtar Command evolved into a movement that had a central authority for several decades up to the mid-1990s, and has been described by Flaherty as "the common property of a diffuse New Age Spiritualist milieu."
+The Ashtar Command evolved into a movement that had a central authority for several decades up to the mid-1990s, and has been described by Robert P. Flaherty as "the common property of a diffuse New Age Spiritualist milieu".
 During this time the teachings claiming to be channeled from Ashtar varied immensely.
 Part of this movement metamorphosed when Tuella founded Guardian Action International.
-Guardian Action Publications was founded by Tuella when Ashtar approached her with a special mission to publish several books through the 1980s.
+Guardian Action Publications was founded by Tuella who claimed that Ashtar approached her.
+Several books were published through the 1980s.

-Grunschloss, who refers to the Ashtar Command as a worldwide network of several loosely organised groups, describes much of the Ashtar channeling as akin to cargo cults, due to the blending of spiritual ascension with new alien technologies and ecologically harmless energies.
+Andreas Grunschloss, who refers to the Ashtar Command as a worldwide network of several loosely organized groups, describes much of the Ashtar channeling as akin to cargo cults, due to the blending of spiritual ascension with new alien technologies and ecologically harmless energies.
 Grunschloss maintains that most of the Ashtar millenarian concepts involve a transformation of human beings, via these technologies, who will then return to the planet Earth to enjoy a golden millennium.
-Later, with the failure of these prophecies, teachings were modified to include a less material and more spiritual emphasis.
+Later, with the failure of these prophecies, teachings were modified to include less material and more spiritual emphasis.

-Broadcasts
+1970s broadcasts

 In 1971, a British radio talk show devoted to UFOs received a strange call-in claiming to originate from outer space, which some of the guests believed to be genuine.
 This turned out to be the prelude for the 1977 Southern Television broadcast interruption, when a voice calling itself "Vrillon" of the Ashtar Galactic Command temporarily took over a television transmitter in southern England.